tcmacdonald/intro-to-javascript/data/class-four.md

 ## Traversing the DOM

-You can target individual items in an array with the `eq()` method.
+You can target individual items in an array with the `.eq()` method.

 ![Traversing the DOM](/images/jquery-traverse-eq.png) <!-- .element: class="no-border" -->